 Face value is indicated on the bond or share certificate issued by the company / Government to the investor.
 It is static and does not fluctuate like the market value of a share or bonds.
 A company also generally specifies the par value of the securities issued in its articles of association.

 Par Value of a Share

 While referring to share, we often use terms such as at par, above par, or below par.
 Usually, the par value of the shares is the minimum amount per share at which a company can offer its shares to the public.
 By issuing shares, the company accumulates equity capital.
 Hence the face value is the minimum amount required to subscribe to the shares of a company for all at par offerings.

 Before the electronic version of share issuance, the companies used to issue share certificates to the investors indicating the face value of the shares.
 Previously it was permissible to issue shares below par.
-However, then the shareholders remain liable to the creditors for the differential amount, in case of a shortfall in capital.
-So, in line with regulatory changes, now the companies cannot issue shared below the face value.
-Nevertheless, a company can always issue its shares at premium-above the face value.
-The money received as premium is accounted for in the separate account known as share premium account.
+However, then the shareholders remain liable to the creditors for the differential amount in case of a shortfall in capital.
+So, in line with regulatory changes, now the companies cannot issue shares below the face value.
+Nevertheless, a company can always issue its shares at a premium above the face value.
+The money received as a premium is accounted for in the separate account known as the share premium account.
 The share capital account indicates the face value and paid-up value of shares.

 Understanding with Example

 A company Bardhhaman Ltd. issues 1 lakh shares for public subscription, and each share has a face value of rupees 10.
 Then Rs.
 10 is the minimum price to issue or purchase the shares of Bardhaman ltd.